MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 objectName,propName1
 object1,prop1

-* The objectName for the mesh(es) must always be in column 1
+* The objectName for the mesh(es) must always be in column 1.
-* Files must formatted in [DictReader](https://docs.python.org/3/library/csv.html) class format.

-## Script Syntax:

 ````
 # Python script to set Blender Custom Properties for a mesh (.type == 'MESH')